She has a leak probably, one should feel no pain whatsoever if the ostomy appliance was applied correctly.

 2: Wash area with plain soap and water to remove makeup remover from the surface of the skin.
 The finger test around the stoma should produce squeaky clean skin, it actually squeaks when rubbed.

 6: Many pastes have alcohol in it (Adapt) and this will cause wounds to itch and burn.
 Why I only use no sting pectin based pastes.(Bravda).
+Alcohol will dry out the skin oils and cause itching.

-Problem of course is if it's an illeostomy or colonostomy then food and drink has to be maintained to ensure output doesn't clog, prolapse, cause pancaking or diarrhea of the stoma.
+Problem of course is if it's an illeostomy or colostomy then food and drink has to be maintained to ensure output doesn't clog, prolapse, cause pancaking or diarrhea of the stoma.
 Usually small sandwich sized meals more often throughout the 24 hours like about every 4-6 hours does the trick.
 However the food and drink type can cause issues as well, like alcohol, caffeine and salty foods.

 So diet control is extremely important to maintain for consistent trouble free output that doesn't push the wafer off the skin or stoma output that is so much that it's impossible to get a good skin adhesion with your barrier adhesive.